 We told the lady about the situation and our passports, she phoned someone and discussed the matter with them.
 She informed us a few minutes later that she can confirm the bus tickets for us.
 And rest will be our responsibility.
 Finally, we booked two tickets for 900 Thai baht from Hat Yai to Kuala Lumpur.
 We were told that the journey will be 8 hours long including the time spent at the immigration checkpoints.

-Hat Yai to Kaula Lumpur by Bus
+Hat Yai to Kaula Lumpur by Bus: The Journey

-Next morning at 8:30’o clock, we’re ready to be picked up by the bus.
-And started journey towards Kuala Lumpur.
-The famous border “Padang Besar” which is located in the Perlis state of Malaysia is just an hour away from Hat Yai, we reached there exactly after one hour.
+The next morning at 8:30 am, we were ready to be picked up by the bus.
+And started the journey towards Kuala Lumpur.
+The famous border “Padang Besar” which is located in the Perlis state of Malaysia is just an hour away from Hat Yai.
+We reached there exactly after one hour.